 Dr David Curnow

 Dr David Curnow was elected to Council in 1992 and was President in 2002/03 after serving as Honorary Treasurer and Vice President.
 He has served on and chaired numerous committees, and is currently a member of the Defence Advisory Committee.
 He is an ADAVB representative on the Guild Liaison Committee and Chair of ADA Schedule and Third Party Committee.
 Dr Curnow was Chair of the 37th Dental Congress in 2017, an external examiner at La Trobe University Dental School and member of the South East Melbourne Medicare Local eHealth Advisory Group (2013–2015).
 He was a mentor in the ADAVB mentoring program and at Ormond College.
 He was awarded the ADAVB Award for Distinguished Service in 2009 and the ADA Service Medallion in 2013.
+In 2020, Dr Curnow was elected an Honorary Life Member.

 Dr Andrew Gikas